Frequently Asked Questions About Court Reporting

 What is that funny-looking machine I see Certified Shorthand Reporters using on t.v. shows?

 That is called a court reporting machine.
-Certified Shorthand Reporters type on it in realtime as the words are being spoken in a deposition or in court.
+Certified Shorthand Reporters use it to record what is said exactly as it is being said during a deposition or in court.
 CSRs write in a shorthand language on their writer and transcribe the written letters into a certified transcript after the proceeding is concluded for the day.
-Learning a shorter way to write on their machine allows them to be able to achieve speeds on their machine of 225 words per minute all the way to 360 words per minute with a 97.23% accuracy, by Mark Kislingbury, setting a world record in July of 2004.
+Learning a shorter way to write on their machine allows them to be able to achieve speeds on their machine from 225 words per minute all the way to 360 words per minute with a 97.23% accuracy.
+This world record was set by Mark Kislingbury in July of 2004.

 Are court reporters certified?

 Not all states require court reporters to be certified.
 Here is a link to the requirements in each state to be able to work as a court reporter in their state:

 Hanna & Hanna Reporting is a full-service court reporting firm offering complete legal support services, videoconferencing and deposition suites.
 We provide a wide variety of services related to the court reporter profession, including realtime, transcription service, closed captioning, litigation support and legal video services.

 We offer the professional technical support and legal support that makes your job that much easier.
 We are a member of NCRA, STAR, NNRC, TCRA, TEXDRA and HCRA.
 Hanna & Hanna Reporting is privileged to have an exceptionally dedicated and committed staff of professionals for all your court reporting needs.

 Hanna & Hanna Reporting is headquartered in Houston, Texas and offers worldwide scheduling of depositions, court reporters and videoconferencing.
 Our Texas locations can provide local services across the region.

 We are Covid-19 Proof!